 1. Forced fasting

-They stop feeding animals 48 hours before being sent to slaughter so there are no traces in their digestive system that impede the processing of the meat.
+They stop feeding animals up to 24 hours before being sent to slaughter so there are no traces of food in their digestive system that impede the processing of the meat.

 2. Inhumane transportation

 Animals are sent to slaughter crammed into trucks that can travel long distances while banned from food and water.
 For some animals, this will be the first and the last time they see the sunshine because they lived their entire lives inside artificially illuminated factory farms.